Enneagram Type 9 – Adaptive Peacemaker

 The gifts of the Enneagram Nine include:

 - Agreeable: Nines are easy to get along with.
 Others experience them as open, receptive and peaceful.

 - Understanding: Nines are able to listen to differences and understand multiple perspectives, with a great skill in synthesis and finding commonalities across differences.

 - Patient: Nines do things in a calm, sustainable way, trusting the natural rhythm of projects and processes.

 - Supportive: Others feel accepted, heard and understood in the presence of Nines.
 They accept people for who they are and see their full potential.

 - Genuine: What you see is what you get with a Nine and they are unpretentious.
 Others can be at ease with them.

 Typical Action Patterns:

-Enneagram 9 is in the action centre of the Enneagram, but it is the conflicted archetype in this centre.
+Enneagram 9 is in the action Center of the Enneagram, but it is the conflicted archetype in this Center.
 Nines control their environment by not allowing others to control them, typically resisting in a passive way.
 Their actions, and frequently lack of action, will be focused on maintaining harmony and peace.
 Nines shun conflict.
 They create familiar rhythms and routines in their lives and draw comfort from this pattern of engagement with their tasks and environment.
 Nines want to feel connected and close to people, and this often leads to a “blending” of energy with the people closest to them.
 This may take the form of adopting the habits, hobbies, interests or even emotions of the people in their intimate space.

 Typical Thinking Patterns: